Connor Bedard Game Preview: Blackhawks vs. Golden Knights

 Bedard Stats vs. the Golden Knights

-- The Golden Knights have given up eight goals in total (just 1.6 per game), the fifth-fewest allowed in the NHL.
+- The Golden Knights have conceded 13 goals in total (just 1.9 per game), which ranks second in the league for fewest goals allowed.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.